fxb-cocacoding/dnspoof/README.md

  google.de|1.2.3.4

-This will ensure that a *response* from the real dns will be copied and spoofed with these entries.
+This will ensure that a *response* from the real dns will be copied and spoofed with these entries (not classic dns spoofing, since *here* the spoofed response will always be slower).
 This means you need in your setup a valid MITM position to attack the target as well as a iptables rule to drop the correct packets.

 Compile: